zakx/unfuck-edge/README.md

 On my unmanaged Macs, `/Library/Managed Preferences` gets wiped on every reboot.

+Starting with Edge 116, Microsoft has decided that [most policies](https://learn.microsoft.com/en-us/DeployEdge/edge-learnmore-personal-browser-policies) are no longer available for "personal browsing" and therefore get ignored.
+Your usage is considered "personal browsing" if you are logged into Edge with a personal Microsoft account.
+As a workaround, you can either sign out or use a "Work profile" (to which you cannot login with a private Microsoft account).
+As a result, I no longer have sync functionality in my Edge installation.
+You can also share your feedback on this new feature.
+They would allegedly "value your feedback".

 # What will it actually do?

 It will disable the following annoyances: